Who Can Declare Chapter 13 Bankruptcy? Find Out If You Qualify

 Declaring bankruptcy Chapter 13, takes into account the circumstances of self-employed individuals, business owners, and filers.

-• Self-Employed Individuals and Business Owners: They may qualify for Chapter 13, as long as their debts meet the criteria.
+Self-Employed Individuals and Business Owners: They may qualify for Chapter 13, as long as their debts meet the criteria.
 However, they’re required to provide information on their personal and business finances.
+Additionally, child support obligations must be fully paid during the repayment plan, as they are classified as priority debts.

-The Attorney Debt Fighters are ready to help you navigate the complexities of the Chapter 13 bankruptcy process, understand who can declare Chapter 13 bankruptcy, and guide you through declaring bankruptcy Chapter 13.
+Ziegler Diamond is ready to help you navigate the complexities of the Chapter 13 bankruptcy process, understand who can declare Chapter 13 bankruptcy, and guide you through declaring bankruptcy Chapter 13.
 Our team of Florida bankruptcy attorneys are here to assist you in understanding bankruptcy laws, crafting a feasible repayment plan and protecting your rights.
-Contact us today for your free consultation with a debt relief attorney you can trust.
+Contact us today for your free consultation with a debt relief attorney you can trust, who can help you navigate the complexities of bankruptcy law.